alemart/speedy-vision/README.md

 When using the `MultiscaleFAST` detector, you may also specify:

+* `depth: number`.
+An integer between `1` and `4` that tells Speedy how "deep" it should go when searching for keypoints in scale-space.
+Defaults to `3`.
 * `useHarrisScore: boolean`.
 Adopt a better scoring function (cornerness measure).
 It will give you slightly better features.
 Defaults to `false` (using the `MultiscaleHarris` detector is preferred).

 #### Harris corners